-Our Chief Information Officer, John Davison, talks to CIO UK about emerging data science techniques to augment traditional forms of risk assessment.
+Our Chief Information Officer, John Davison, shares his views with CIO UK about emerging data science techniques to augment traditional forms of risk assessment.

 Insurers have used data analysis since ancient Greek and Roman merchants would purchase loans for their voyages at rates based on the risk of storms and sinking, but in recent years more sophisticated methods have entered into their equations.

 First Central Group CIO John Davison applies these modern techniques to augment the standard underwriting process.

 "The way the business works is you have an underwriting assessment of a risk and you perform a series of calculations.
 When they're different, we have a team of people who do statistical modelling.
 We're using analytics and AI for that process," Davison tells CIO UK.

 "We continue to perform the standard, actuarial calculations that are done and the modelling that's done, and we then augment that with data enrichment machine learning to help us pick the right models."

 This blend of traditional actuarial theory and modern analytical technique fits the business model of First Central Group, which functions as both a motor insurance broker and a technology organisation built on digital foundations.
 The company was founded in 2008 to exploit the insurance opportunities that were emerging from the boom in price comparison sites.

 Davison joined three years later, initially as Group Chief Architect, before progressing to the role of Chief Technology Officer.
 In January 2017, he was appointed CIO, responsible for the company's data and IT systems.
 He also helms the organisation's change strategy, which centres on the goal of having no legacy IT.